 The leaves are one of the main sources of chlorophyll for the pharmaceutical and food industries, extracted for use in cosmetics, toiletries, such as toothpaste and as a natural colouring agent, especially in foods that do not require heat treatment, such as chilled desserts.
 Chlorophyll is also high in Vitamin K and is widely promoted as a blood and liver tonic.

-Although naturally adapted to warm temperate climates, it grows and fruits well in moderately humid subtropical and tropical mid- to high-elevation climates, generally in areas with annual lows of 10 to 19 C°, annual highs of 20 to 33 °C, annual rainfall of 400 to 1600 mm and a dry season of 2 to 8 months.
+Although naturally adapted to warm temperate climates, it grows and fruits well in moderately humid subtropical and tropical mid- to high-elevation climates, generally in areas with annual lows of 10 to 19 C°, annual highs of 19 to 33 °C, annual rainfall of 400 to 1600 mm and a dry season of 8 months or less.

 White Mulberry is also grown in tropical lowland climates to produce leaves for feeding to livestock, but this is at the expense of fruit production, due the susceptibility of the fruit to fungal disease brought on by hot, humid conditions.